greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/how-to-set-up-shift-coverage-for-an-event_1_1.md

 ---
 title: Scheduling Support Coverage for a Company-wide Event
 category: References
 description: Use this workflow when you want to get a coverage schedule, including PD, going for an event like Contribute
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/how-to-set-up-shift-coverage-for-an-event_1_1/
+linkTitle: Scheduling Support Coverage for a Company-wide Event
+type: docs
 ---

 ##### Overview